Restream/reindexer/cpp_src/readme.md

   engine: leveldb
 ```

-To configure storage type for Go bindings either `bindings.ConnectOptions` (for builtin) or `confg.ServerConfig` (for builtinserver) structs may be used.
+To configure storage type for Go bindings either `bindings.ConnectOptions` (for builtin) or `confg.ServerConfig` (for builtin-server) structs may be used.

 ### RocksDB

 Reindexer will try to autodetect RocksDB library and its dependencies at compile time if CMake flag `ENABLE_ROCKSDB` was passed (enabled by default).
-If reindexer library was built with rocksdb, it requires Go build tag `rocksdb` in order to link with go-applications and go-bindinds.
+If reindexer library was built with rocksdb, it requires Go build tag `rocksdb` in order to link with go-applications and go-bindings.

 ### Data transport formats